mercerebo1/cartesian-controllers/README.md

 * Block 5: Actuation control accessed by Motor Control Interfaces differentiating between simulated and real environment.

-This control arquitecture is a modification from the arquitecture presented in “A generic controller for teleoperation on robotic manipulators using low-cost devices,”.
+This control arquitecture is a modification from the arquitecture presented in “A generic controller for teleoperation on robotic manipulators using low-cost devices,” [1].
 The aim is to start a transition from YARP to ROS 2.

 ### References